 Scientists don’t really know what “dose” is safe, but chances are that the occasional (once a week or less) grilled seafood, chicken, or lean red meat (such as bison or elk) poses little, if any, risk.

-The good news, too, is that there are many strategies for improving the safety of grilling and other high-temp cooking like broiling.
+There’s more good news about grilling and cancer risk reduction.
+Several very simple strategies can improve the safety of grilling and other high-temp cooking like broiling.
 Here are 6 tips for safe, tasty summer grilling.

 1. Fill up most of your grill with veggies.